-Bayview Trail to Velma Lakes is a 9 mile moderately trafficked out and back trail located near Tahoma, California that features a lake and is rated as moderate.
-The trail is primarily used for hiking and camping and is accessible from July until August.
+Bayview Trail to Velma Lakes is a 10.1 mile moderately trafficked out and back trail located near Tahoma, California that features a lake and is rated as moderate.
+The trail offers a number of activity options and is best used from July until August.

 Quite hard first couple miles, be prepared!
 If you go early morning, make sure you have proper wind protection, it might be windy and really really cool on the top (as of end of September).

 Overall, amazing views, nature and mountains!
 Worth every minute spent.